 Startups thinking that everyone is their customer won’t go very far.
 You need to narrow down your audience using a detailed customer/buyer persona, understand where they hang out and reach them there.

 It all starts with understanding your target market.

 Here is a handy customer/audience persona template that I always use.
 Thanks to the guys at Buffer for building this!

 Let’s take the example of an eCommerce firm here.

 Say our eCommerce firm sells baby products online and product delivery is available in urban/Tier 1 cities.
 In this case, who is your customer?

 The majority of your customer base would be parents.

 Are all parents (of young children) your audience?
 Hello no!

 Your target audience is parents who

-- Are digitally/tech savvy enough to place their trust in a platform like yours.
+- Are digital/tech savvy enough to place their trust in a platform like yours?